eead-csic-compbio/coexpression_motif_discovery/Differential Analysis/README.md

 ### Quality control

 Quality metrics of the raw sequences was assessed using FastQC v.0.11.5 and Trimmomatic v.0.36.
 For more details please refer to FastQC main page and manual (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and check the video tutorial here:http://www.youtube.com/watch?v=bz93ReOv87Y.

-Briefly, low-quality sequences with mean Phred score (Q < 30) and adaptors were trimmmed.
+Briefly, low-quality sequences with mean Phred score (*Q* < 30) and adaptors were trimmmed.
 The first nucleotides were then head-cropped to ensure a per-position A, C, G, T frequency near to 0.25 and only sequences longer than 36 bp were retained for downstream analysis.

+### Pseudo alignment using Kallisto
+Once the high quality reads from each RNA-seq project were obtained, the pseudo-aligner kallisto v.0.43.1 for fast and accurate transcripts count and abundance